Mountain biking is notoriously hard on the hands. Cheap mountain bike gloves rarely offer enough protection, but we've found some hidden gems.

 Wicking is what allows the moisture your hands create to be drawn away from your skin so that it can evaporate.

 Waterproofing is what protects your hands from the rain or from water kicked up from splashing through puddles.

 Ultimately, no one knows what the best mountain bike gloves are for you better than you.
-The best purchase you can make will depend greatly on your physical needs as well as the conditions you ride in.
+The best purchase you can make will depend much on your physical needs as well as the conditions you ride in.

 If you do not protect your hands, the prolonged stress that mountain biking puts on them can lead to health issues.
-These can be things as minor as simple soreness to more serious conditions such as carpal tunnel syndrome.
+These can be things as minor as simple soreness to more severe conditions such as carpal tunnel syndrome.